anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 optional and provide functionality above and beyond Cloud Infrastructure/VIM requirements.

-The architecture consists of the core services shown in the Figure 3-1;
+The architecture consists of the core services shown in the :numref:`OpenStack Core Services`;
 Ironic is an optional OpenStack service needed only for bare-metal containers.
 The rest of this document will address the specific Anuket conformant implementation requirements and recommendations for the core